Delivery & Shipping App Development Services

 Order Status Update

 Once the order is ready, the client should know about it.
 When it is on the way, the client will be pleased to know about it.
 And if order execution is delayed, the customer needs to know about it too.
-The courier who is handling the order is also responsible for the timely and correct update of its status.
+The courier who is handling the order is also responsible for the timely and correct update of its delivery status.

 Payment and Wallet